benjaminion/upgrading-ethereum-book/src/book.md

   - Some while after The Merge, I'll publish a fully revised _Edition 2.0: The Merge_ with all sections complete.
   - Editions _2.5_ (with post-Merge clean-ups) and _3.0_ (a full revision for sharding) are also in view.
 This thing's going to keep me busy for a while.

-Meanwhile, I might get round to making it prettier, ensuring it is accessible and mobile-friendly, adding search, navigation and other rich information, providing downloadable PDFs, maybe even making a dead tree version.
-NFTs?
-Who knows...
+Meanwhile, I might get round to making it prettier, ensuring it is accessible and mobile-friendly, adding search, navigation and other rich information, PDF versions, maybe NFTs... who knows?

 **Warning:** until Edition 1.0 is out, anything may change.
 I'll try not to change URLs and anchors in the Annotated Spec part, but no promises.
 Anything else, including entire chapters and sections, should be considered unstable.